South American Wines: Mastering Mendoza Malbec

 Basic Tips for Seeking Quality Mendoza Malbec

-A comparative tasting at Pulenta Estate whose wines are manually harvested.
+A comparative tasting at Pulenta Estate, whose wines are manually harvested.
 Photo by Mark Surman.

 - Manual Harvested: Great wines are almost always hand-harvested.
 While mechanized harvesters continue to improve, there is still no comparable substitute for a delicate hand and a choosy set of eyes.

 - Extended Aging: Good Malbec can handle cellar aging.
 Typically, the more time a wine spends in the cellar, the higher investment the winery is making into giving the wine ample time to develop before it hits the market.
-It’s not uncommon to see quality Malbec wines age for 15–24 months prior to release (regardless of whether it’s oaked or neutral oak/tank-aged).
+It’s not uncommon to see quality Malbec wines age for 15–24 months before release (regardless of whether it’s oaked or neutral oak/tank-aged).

 - Tech Notes: Acidity (sourness) is usually between 5–7 g/L and pH ranges from 3.65–3.75 in the top-rated wines we could find tech sheets on.
 Also, residual sugar is little to none (less than 1 g/L).

 - Region Specific: The Uco Valley and Luján de Cuyo, Mendoza’s sub-regions, consistently produce the top-rated Malbec wines.
 San Raphael shows potential and offers excellent value.

 If you’re curious to know more, you can gain lots of confidence by studying the differences in the wines from Mendoza’s sub-regions, including Maipú, Luyán de Cuyo, San Raphael, and East Mendoza.